Also see FAQ for Designers

 - Don’t break the law.
 Don’t take any action that infringes or violates other people’s rights, violates the law, or breaches any contract or legal duty you have toward anyone.

-- Don’t lie to people.
+- Don’t lie to people (unless it’s a social deduction game!).
 Don’t post information you know is false, misleading, or inaccurate.
 Don’t do anything deceptive or fraudulent.

 - Don’t cheat.
 Cheating is not good for anyone.